 Good luck, John Claude Krusz and Teri Robert

 To review other questions from our Ask the Clinician ...

 What does one do if she experiences major chest pains and medical examinations reveal no heart or BP abnormalities?
 This is a particularly good question because it applies to all fields of medicine, and to all people who at some time in their lives will become patients (Yes, even doctors).
 If a person is experiencing symptoms that are not accompanied by signs of disease, or evidence in the form of an abnormal test, the diagnostic work-up will sometimes cease.
 Yet the patient still has the symptoms.
 What should be done?
 First, were all the elements of your complaint dealt with?
 Please see my prior posting about preparing for a visit to a cardiologist .
 It is appropriate for a visit to any physician.
 Second, what constitutes a full work-up for chest pain?
 This is actually different depending upon the likelihood of different processes causing the discomfort.
 Arteriosclerotic coronary artery disease is quite unlikely in very young people (but congenital disease may be more ...

 ORAL Chest Congestion-Pain Rlf PE Oral Precautions

-Before using clindamycin, tell your doctor or pharmacist
+Before taking this product, tell your doctor or pharmacist

-if you are allergic to it; or to lincomycin; or if you have any other
+if you are allergic to any of its ingredients; or if you have any other

 allergies.
 This product may contain inactive ingredients, which can cause